fyxgaming/contracts/readme.md

    ![Mint token result](docs/result-mint-token.png)
 18. Next, if you want to register a wallet as a minter, you only need to do steps 11-13.

+---

+In order to disperse the rewards on the scheduler - the staking rewards, we need to give the scheduler wallet permissions to mint.

+The process is as follows:
+ - Create new private key/wallet for the network in question
+ - Go to this repo and add it as a repository secret: https://github.com/fyxgaming/gateway-txn-scanner with the name SCHEDULER_WALLET_<Network>

+The scheduler running on the gateway txn scanner server will read this to setup the wallet that mints the rewards.

+---

 ### Create a contract from scratch: